New Qualification Guidelines for Bariatric Surgery, Los Angeles

-Two of the most prominent organizations in the field of weight loss surgery have announced new qualifications for today’s most popular bariatric procedures.
+Two of the most prominent organizations in weight loss surgery have announced new qualifications for today’s most popular bariatric procedures.

 If you suffer from the disease of obesity, this information is sure to interest you.

-The ASMBS is the largest group of bariatric surgeons and integrated health professionals in the country.
+The ASMBS is the country’s largest group of bariatric surgeons and integrated health professionals.
 The IFSO represents 72 national medical associations and societies around the world.
-These two organizations have managed to lower the bar of entry for the life-saving procedures we commonly call weight loss surgery.
+These two organizations have lowered the entry bar for the life-saving procedures we commonly call weight loss surgery.

-A press release that dropped on October 21, 2022 stated, “The 1991 NIH Consensus Statement on Bariatric Surgery served a valuable purpose for a time, but after more than three decades and hundreds of high-quality studies, including randomized clinical trials, it no longer reflects best practices and lacks relevance to today’s modern-day procedures and population of patients.”
-The statement was made by the President of ASMBS, Teresa LaMasters, MD.
-She added, “It’s time for a change in thinking and in practice or the sake of patients.
+A press release that dropped on October 21, 2022, stated, “The 1991 NIH Consensus Statement on Bariatric Surgery served a valuable purpose for a time, but after more than three decades and hundreds of high-quality studies, including randomized clinical trials, it no longer reflects best practices and lacks relevance to today’s modern-day procedures and population of patients.”
+The President of ASMBS, Teresa LaMasters, MD, made the statement.
+She added, “It’s time for a change in thinking and practice for the sake of patients.
 It is long overdue.”

 If you carry too much weight and nothing has worked to help you lose weight, you will want to pay attention to how these changes affect you.